 Progent's Cisco certified network consultants have broad backgrounds providing online and onsite consulting and troubleshooting expertise for older Catalyst Series switches for which Cisco has announced End of Life or End of Support.
 These outdated switches typically cost more to operate and maintain than contemporary models, deliver lower performance and fewer features, and in many situations can expose organizations to compliance and liability risks.
 Progent can help your business to maintain and troubleshoot these older Cisco products and can also help you to plan and carry out non-disruptive migrations to current products within the Catalyst line or to devices from Cisco's Nexus portfolio of switches which take advantage of Catalyst design experience.
 Legacy Cisco Catalyst models for which Progent offers support include:

 Catalyst Express 500 and 520 Family of Switches

-Catalyst 2940 Switch
+Cisco Catalyst 2940 Switch

-Catalyst 2960-S Series Switch
+Cisco Catalyst 2960-S Series Switch

-Catalyst 3560 Switches
+Cisco Catalyst 3560 Series Switches

-The Catalyst 3560 Series is a line of non-modular switches that includes IEEE 802.3af and Power over Ethernet capability in 10/100 Ethernet and 10/100/1000 implementations.
-The Catalyst 3560 Series switch is a proven Layer 2 switch for small enterprise network access or satellite-office environments, combining both 10/100/1000 and Power over Ethernet options for high efficiency while streamlining the installation of key applications such a VoIP, wireless access, video monitoring, and remote video kiosks.
-Customers can activate network-wide smart features such as QoS, rate management, access control lists, multicast management, and high-performance IP routing while maintaining the simplicity of conventional network switching.
+The Catalyst 3560 Series is a line of fixed-configuration switches that includes IEEE 802.3af and Power over Ethernet capability in Fast Ethernet and 10/100/1000 configurations.
+The Catalyst 3560 is an ideal access-layer switch for small enterprise LAN connectivity or satellite-office environments, combining both Gigabit and PoE options for high efficiency while streamlining the deployment of vital technology such a Voice over IP, wireless connectivity, video monitoring, and building management systems.
+IT managers can deploy comprehensive smart features including quality of service, rate management, ACLs, multicast administration, and broadband IP routing while maintaining the ease of traditional network switching.

 Catalyst 3750 Family Switches